BabyKangaroo117/Frugl-APP/LivingDocument.md

 __Exceptions__:
 1. User fails to click suggestions after input is complete.
 2. User input is invalid.
-3. Item cannot be found in specified radius.
+3. Item cannot be found in a specified radius.

 # Nonfunctional Requirements